Gunakarna/Gunakarna/README.md

 - 👀 I’m interested in ... full stack developer
 - 🌱 I’m currently learning ... unlearned things
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...@gunakarna insta
+- 📫 How to reach me ...@gunakarna in insta

 Let's make awesome
 <!---